birdandhike.com logo

 Home | Glossary

-Trails, Use-Trails, and Routes are paths developed to different degrees.
+Trails, Use-Trails, and Routes are paths that are developed to different degrees.
+Game trails are trails established over decades by large animals.

 Trail Trail: Trails are paths laid out, developed, and maintained to greater or lesser degrees by land management agencies such as the U.S. Forest Service, the BLM, and the National Park Service.
 Trails usually have signs, a wide tread, switchbacks on steep hillsides, and waterbars to direct water off the tread.
 When necessary, trails might have safety features such as railings or chains.